 We began the process by creating a 'short-list' of brands that have amps selling in the sub $1000 price range with amps that have strong enough ratings to be short-listed for any of our other electric guitar amp guides.

 We then updated our ratings for all qualifying amps and used those data to produce an average rating for each brand.
 We then selected the 10 highest rated brands to present above.
-48,608 review and rating sources were analyzed during this process.
+Just over 90,900 review and rating sources were analyzed during this process.

 For more information about our methods and how we produce our ratings, please read How Gearank Works.